mitranim/posterus/readme.md

 The newly created future assumes control of the original future and any intermediary futures, and will [`.deinit()`](#futuredeinit) them when canceled.

-This operation "consumes" the future, disallowing any further chain calls on the same reference.
+This operation "consumes" the future, disallowing any further chainining from the same reference.
 In other words, each future can only have _one consumer_ which has _exclusive ownership_ over it.
-This allows for cancelation without unexpected adversities.
+This allows for cancelation without unexpected conflicts.

 All other chaining operations are defined in terms of `.map()` and share these characteristics.